travellingsky/blog/content/to-do-in-london.md

 pins = []
 slug = ""
 tags = []
-title = "To Do in London - Incomplete" type = "post"
+title = "To Do in London"
+type = "post"

 +++